 Remember!
 Just like a car that requires attention and regular service, feet need to be looked after to function properly.

 Sometimes a good pair of shoes is enough for your feet.
 However, in many cases, a good pair of shoes needs to be paired with a pair of custom-made orthotics.
-Orthotics are required in a variety of conditions to treat or prevent from progressing or recurrence.
+Orthotics are required in a variety of conditions to treat or prevent progression and recurrence of symptoms.
 That includes flat feet, very high arch feet, bunions, hammertoes, heel pain, plantar fasciitis, general foot pain, foot fatigue, corns and calluses under pressure points, etc.

 If you have any questions about your shoes, please contact us via our website: CONTACT US.